evalf/nutils/README.md

 Installation
 ------------

-Nutils is platform independent and is known to work on Linux, Windows and macOS.
+Nutils is supported on Linux, Windows and macOS.

-A working installation of Python 3.5 or higher is required.
+A working installation of Python 3.7 or higher is required.
 Many different installers exist and there are no known issues with any of them.
 When in doubt about which to use, a safe option is to go with the [official installer][2].